exercism/go/exercises/concept/lasagna-master/.docs/instructions.md

 Write a function `AddSecretIngredient` that accepts two arrays of ingredients of type `[]string` as parameters.
 The first parameter is the list your friend sent you, the second is the ingredient list for your own recipe.
 The function should generate a new slice and add the last item from your friends list to the end of your list.
-Neither argument should not be modified.
+Neither argument should be modified.

 ```go
 friendsList := []string{"noodles", "sauce", "mozzarella", "kampot pepper"}